-Clearly, each season and sub-season has its particularly enhancing colors.
+Certainly, every season and sub-season boasts its own palette of enhancing colors.

 1 – HOW TO FIND YOUR PERSONAL COLOR PALETTE: EXAMINE THE COLOR OF YOUR VEINS ON YOUR WRIST

-If the veins tend more towards green, we easily belong to a warm season (spring/autumn);
+- If the veins exhibit a leaning towards green, it’s likely we align with a warm season (spring/autumn).

 3 – WHITE PAPER SHEET TEST